 Here are 7 top tips on what you need to do.

-First impression is huge with prospective buyers, as most form an opinion within the first 7 to 10 seconds after stepping in the front door.
+The first impression is huge with prospective buyers, as most form an opinion within the first 7 to 10 seconds after stepping in the front door.
 Rule number one is to get rid of all the clutter, which does not mean shoving everything in the closet, cupboard or oven.

 Neatly organize everything to give the appearance of great storage in case of sneaky potential buyers who peek into kitchen cabinets or take a look under the bed.

 Remember, once you’ve sold, you’ll be moving.
 And you may well only have a week or so to prepare.
 So thinking ahead to this is always a good idea.

 Rent a storage locker temporarily to stash unnecessary kitchen gadgets, kid’s toys, pet supplies and anything else that is taking up space.
 Make sure countertops in kitchens and bathrooms are clutter free and neat.

 Now is the time to refresh the walls with a new coat of paint.
 It is also a good time to get rid of that wacky wall treatment or colour and keep things bright, fresh and neutral.

 Once you have refreshed the walls, examine the floors and fix any creaky floorboards or chipped, cracked tiles.
 Clean the carpets and make any repairs necessary to thresholds and seams.

 Paying attention to the details, such as your skirting boards can be the difference between your house looking cared for or neglected.
 If your skirting boards have seen better days, then replace them.
 It’s a small detail that can make a huge difference.
 Not only for the potential buyer but also for your bank account!

 If you have area rugs, be sure they are clean and in good condition.
 Re-wax or re-stain hardwood floors if they are looking scuffed or shabby.